PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 - to change the mosquitto configuration to subscribe to /Workshop/Hardware/Success.
 - Redirect the messages to the main broker.

-> :blush: After change config, don't forget to restart service.
+> 😊 After change config, don't forget to restart service.

 ### 📚 Documentation:
 - [Configuration MQTT](http://www.steves-internet-guide.com/mosquitto-bridge-configuration/)